Lucactus99/my_hunter_2018/README.md

+USAGE:

+	./my_hunter

+DESCRIPTION:

 	Use your mouse to shoot the duck by clicking on him but be careful you only have 3 bullets in your gun.

+MARK:

+	30